engakob/OpenCV-Background-Extractor/README.md

 # Background Learner Using OpenCV & Python

 This program takes an input video of a street and tries to extract the background.
-Using the OpenCV's averaging tools, and a regulation speed of 0.005, we were able to extract the background in a good.
+Using the OpenCV's averaging tools, and a regulation speed of 0.005, we were able to extract the background in a good way.
 Notice that the street was not completely empty of cars at any frame.

 ## Requirements
 `Python 2 or 3`\